ibm-cloud-docs/containers/cs_clusters.md

       ```
       {: pre}

-3. Review the zones that are available.
+3. Review the zones where you can create your cluster.
 In the output of the following command, zones have a **Location Type** of `dc`.
 To span your cluster across zones, you must create the cluster in a [multizone-capable zone](/docs/containers?topic=containers-regions-and-zones#zones).
 Multizone-capable zones have a metro value in the **Multizone Metro** column.
     ```
     ibmcloud ks supported-locations
     ```